-- In January of this year, a self-driving car slammed into a fire truck on a freeway in Los Angeles.
+- In January of 2018, a self-driving car slammed into a fire truck on a freeway in Los Angeles.

-- In March, a pedestrian was killed by a self-driving car in Arizona, and another self-driving car hit a lane divider in Northern California and burst into flames, killing the driver.
+- In March of 2018, a pedestrian was killed by a self-driving car in Arizona, and another self-driving car hit a lane divider in Northern California and burst into flames, killing the driver.

 These tragic accidents have put the self-driving car industry on notice.
 Further, recent polls tell stories about people’s perceptions of self-driving cars.

 - Reuters reported that an AAA survey in 2018 found that 63% of American drivers said they would be afraid to ride in a self-driving car.

 - According to an Axios/Survey Monkey poll, 64% of Americans are fearful of riding in a driverless car.